danielrd6/ifscube/docs/oned_fit.rst

 :program:`specfit` usage
 ============================================================

-After the installation of IFSCube the executable {\sc specfit} should be available in your path.
+After the installation of IFSCube the executable :program:`specfit` should be available in your path.
 If not, the script is located in the bin directory of the IFSCube installation directory.